-Video is THE THING in 2019.
-Even though Stories support videos that are (maximum) 15 s long, you can still tell a lot through them.
+Video is the thing in 2019.
+Even though stories support videos that are (maximum) 15 seconds long, you can still tell a lot through them.
 Launching a new product?
 Or you just want to remind your followers of some of your services?
 Why not using a short video for it?

-With over 150 million users, Facebook Stories are something you should definitely consider.
+With over 150 million users, Facebook stories are something you should definitely consider.
 One of the biggest advantages is that Facebook lets you roll video for up to 20 seconds.
 So, if you want to repurpose some of your older videos, this might be the right channel for you.
-But videos are not the only thing you can share through Facebook Stories.
+But videos are not the only thing you can share through Facebook stories.
 Just like its brother Instagram, Facebook is providing its users with a lot of stickers, filters and extra functions.
-Here are some ideas on how to make the most out of them:
+Below, we listed up some ideas on how to make the most out of them.

 9. Announce your new products in a different way